Jaime Martín: Career

 Martín first guest-conducted the National Symphony Orchestra (Ireland) in September 2016.
 Following three subsequent return guest-conducting appearances, in January 2018, the National Symphony Orchestra announced the appointment of Martín as its next chief conductor, effective with the 2019–2020 season, with an initial contract of three years.
 In August 2022, the National Symphony Orchestra announced a two-season extension of Martín's contract as its chief conductor.
 He concluded his NSO tenure at the close of the 2023-2024 season.

 In September 2017, Martín first guest-conducted the Los Angeles Chamber Orchestra (LACO).
 On the basis of this appearance, in February 2018, the LACO named Martín its next music director, effective with the 2019–2020 season, with an initial contract of three years.
 In June 2021, the LACO announced an extension of Martín's contract through 2027.
+In February 2026, the LACO announced that Martín is to conclude his tenure as its music director at the close of the 2026-2027 season, and subsequently to take the title of music director laureate.

 Martín first guest-conducted the Melbourne Symphony Orchestra (MSO) in June 2019, and returned for an additional guest-conducting appearance in February 2021.
 In June 2021, the MSO announced the appointment of Martín as its next chief conductor, effective in 2022.
 In March 2024, the MSO announced the extension of Martín's contract as chief conductor to 2028, with the addition of the title of artistic adviser.

 Martín has commissioned premieres of works by Ellen Reid, Andrew Norman, Missy Mazzoli, Derrick Skye, Albert Schnelzer and Juan Pablo Contreras.
 He is a Fellow of the Royal College of Music, London.
+Martín became principal guest conductor of the BBC National Orchestra of Wales effective with the 2024-2025 season.